 - the application of risk control measures

-Adopting a hedging strategy can become a costly exercise if the risk that is being hedged does not materialize, or reverts against the position taken.
-Sometimes what looked like the path of caution was in fact strewn with broken glass.
-Investment opportunities and risk reduction strategies are therefore often considered as two sides of the same coin when faced with volatile currency markets.
+Adopting a hedging strategy can become a costly exercise if the risk being hedged does not materialize, or reverts against the position taken.
+Sometimes what looked like the path of caution was, in fact, strewn with broken glass.
+Therefore, investment opportunities and risk reduction strategies are often considered two sides of the same coin when faced with volatile currency markets.

-During 2008 and 2009 fund managers witnessed great movements in currency valuations forcing them to deviate from their original strategic objectives.
+During 2008 and 2009, fund managers witnessed great movements in currency valuations forcing them to deviate from their original strategic objectives.
 Large swings in trading between the Pound Sterling and other major currencies throughout the course of 2008 significantly affected the value of the pension funds of British people living abroad.
-Expatriates with offshore pensions based in Sterling experienced a marked drop in the value of their assets set against other major currencies as a result of ‘quantitative easing’ policies adopted by the UK government and the subsequent devaluation of the Pound.
+Expatriates with offshore pensions based in Sterling experienced a marked drop in the value of their assets set against other major currencies due to ‘quantitative easing’ policies adopted by the UK government and the subsequent devaluation of the Pound.

-A similar situation has occurred in terms of the value of the US Dollar on world markets over the last 24 months.
+A similar situation has occurred in terms of the US Dollar value on world markets over the last 24 months.
 Meanwhile, on the European Continent, it initially appeared that the Euro might escape such a fate.
 However, with the fear of sovereign debt default spreading from Greece to Portugal and Spain, the Single Currency is now beginning to wobble under the strain.

 No need to panic

 However, risk relating to currency exposure still represents a degree of noise that should be ironed out of the portfolio.
-It is prudent therefore from a medium-term perspective to hedge the foreign equity and bond exposure of client holdings in pension funds against currency fluctuation.
+Therefore, it is prudent from a medium-term perspective to hedge the foreign equity and bond exposure of client holdings in pension funds against currency fluctuation.